kszr/cpython/Lib/email/architecture.rst

     Model
-        An object structure that represents an email message, and provides an API for creating, querying, and modifying a message.
+        An object structure that represents an email message, and provides an API against creating, querying, and modifying a message.

     Parser
         Takes a sequence of characters or bytes and produces a model of the